KwekuYamoah/Parallel-and-Distributed-Computing/README.md

 To read the read report for lab 2 in a bid to cement understanding of the general goal of the assignment you can do so at [Lab 2 Report](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/KwekuYamoah(71712022)-Lab2Report.pdf)

 A more detailed instruction for the documentation of lab 2 can be read at [Lab 2 README](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/README.md)

+## Lab 3 Code Files
+All code files for used for lab 3 assignment can be found in this folder: [Lab 3 Codes](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/tree/main/Lab3).

+When you get to this folder you need to compile and run the C program `matrix_mult.c` in your Linux environment using the gcc compiler.
+The C program can be found here: [matrix_mult.c](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/main/Lab3/matrix_mult.c)

+Reading the documentation report for this code is essential for a successful execution.
+Do so here: [Lab 3 Report]()

+A more detailed instruction for the documentation of lab 3 can be read at [Lab 3 README]()